getsentry/sentry-php/docs/error_handling.rst

     $errorHandler = ErrorHandler::register($client);
     $errorHandler->captureAt(E_ALL &~ E_DEPRECATED &~ E_USER_DEPRECATED, true);

-By calling the ``ErrorHandler::captureAt`` method you can decide whether the new mask will replace entirely the previous one or not.
-Taking as reference the previous example, to re-enable the ``E_DEPRECATED`` error type you can use the following code which will append the new value to the existing mask value:
+While calling the ``ErrorHandler::captureAt`` method you can decide whether the new mask will replace entirely the previous one or not by changing the value of the second argument.
+For example, suppose that you first disable the capturing of the ``E_DEPRECATED`` and ``E_USER_DEPRECATED`` error types and sometime later you want to re-enable only the first type of errors.
+In this case you have two ways to do the same thing: know in advance the old mask and replace it like you did in the example above or set to ``false`` the ``$replace`` argument (this is the default value) and the new value will be appended to the existing mask:

 .. code-block:: php